sourcegraph/deploy-sourcegraph/README.md

-> 🚨  IMPORTANT: When upgrading Sourcegraph, please check [docs/migrate.md](docs/migrate.md) to check if any manual migrations are necessary.
+> 🚨  IMPORTANT: When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to check if any manual migrations are necessary.

 > `master` branch tracks development.
 Use the revision of this repository corresponding to the
 > version of Sourcegraph you wish to deploy.
 E.g., `git checkout v3.10.4`.